SGrondin/bottleneck/README.md

 });
 ```

 By far the most common source of errors is uncaught exceptions in your application code.
-If the jobs you add to Bottleneck don't catch their own exceptions, the limiter will emit an `error` event.
+If the jobs you add to Bottleneck don't catch their own exceptions, the limiter will emit an `"error"` event.

-If using Clustering, errors thrown by the Redis client will emit an `error` event.
+If using Clustering, errors thrown by the Redis client will emit an `"error"` event.

 __empty__
 ```js